ece382n-sec/ece382n-sec.github.io/project.md

 ## Project Report

-The final project report is a conference/workship-like paper, with up to 6 pages (*all page limits exclude references*).
+The final project report is a 6-page conference/workship-like paper (*all page limits exclude references*).
 Please format your report using this [LaTex template](https://github.com/ece382n-sec/Project-Report-Template).
 *Note that some sections in the template are not needed for the proposal and midpoint report.*